Ghana, 3 Others Pledge to Enhance Security in Sub-Region

 The 14-points communique was based on the outcomes of the meeting which the security officials have agreed to implement in 2022.

-In the communique, the parties committed to effective boarder management co-ordination which would include joint training, operations/patrolling, aligned Standard Operating Procedures, information sharing and digital databases.
+In the communique, the parties committed to effective border management coordination which would include joint training, operations/patrolling, aligned Standard Operating Procedures, information sharing and digital databases.

-The party's called on governments in the sub-regions to provide adequate resources for border management and showed commitment to ensure the sustainability of border management strategies and policies.
+The parties called on governments in the sub-region to provide adequate resources for border management and showed commitment to ensure the sustainability of border management strategies and policies.

-Among other things the communique also recommended that, the party's develop an action plan guide in the mapping out of strategies and associated activities towards the achievement of both short and long-term goals.
+Among other things the communique also recommended that, the parties develop an action plan guide in the mapping out of strategies and associated activities towards the achievement of both short and long-term goals.

-The Chief Director of the Ministry of the Interior, Mrs Adelaide Annor- Kumi, in her remarks stated that Ghana had been at the helm of affairs of issues relating to boarder management and expressed gratitude that the recommendations would help solve threats affecting border security in the sub region.
+Mrs Adelaide Annor-Kumi in her remarks stated that Ghana had been at the helm of affairs of issues relating to border management and expressed gratitude that the recommendations would help solve threats affecting border security in the sub-regions.

-"We are grateful for your participation in this conference as well as all ministers who attended the meeting, it goes to show how we hold Ghana in high esteem when it comes to issues relating to Africa specifically on border management and security.
+"We are grateful for your participation in this conference as well as all ministers who attended the meeting, it goes to show how we hold Ghana in high esteem when it comes to issues relating to Africa, specifically on the border management and security.

 "I hope we go home as better technical persons than we came and we are looking forward to having more collaborations and better synergies as we move forward," she added.